Code-Institute-Submissions/Jakemcp97-Project-NLS_JulyResub/README.md

 ## Features

--Navigation Bar:
--Interactive map Iframe:
--Footer:
--Interactive video Iframe:
--User form:

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+-Navigation Bar: A simple static navigation bar to allow the user to access all the websites pages.

+-Interactive map Iframe: An Iframe containing a google maps extension showing the location of the related company, allows the user to interact and look around the map and nearby areas.

+-Footer: A Static footer containing information on the company, and contact information.

+-Interactive video Iframe: Iframes containing videos related to the company, allows user to play and pause the video as well as control the audio levels.

+-User form: A form which allows the user to submit information to the website to be processed into a quote, including a full name, email address, phone number and a text box for their request.

 ### Features Left to Implement
 - Another feature idea